Press Release for Thursday, August 6, 2015

 For the seventh consecutive year, the University of North Florida is one of the best colleges in the Southeast, according to The Princeton Review.
 The nationally-known education services company recommends UNF in its “Best in the Southeast” list for 2016.

 Only 140 colleges and universities in 12 Southeastern states made the “Best in the Southeast” list for 2016.
 The list is part of the company’s website feature, “2016 Best Colleges: Region by Region.”

 “I am delighted that UNF is being recognized as an all-around outstanding academic institution within the Southeast by The Princeton Review,” said UNF President John Delaney.
 “This prestigious recognition affirms the tremendous on-going effort UNF has put forth to build one of the finest universities in the state.”

-The Princeton Review editors narrowed their choices based on institutional data the company collected directly from several hundred colleges in each region, staff visits to schools over the years and the opinions of college counselors and advisors whose recommendations the company invites.
+The Princeton Review editors made their selections based on data the company collected from its survey of administrators at several hundred colleges in each region, as well as its staff visits to schools over the years, and the perspectives of college counselors and advisors whose opinions the company solicits.

 “We’re pleased to recommend the University of North Florida to users of our site as one of the best schools to earn their undergrad degree.
 We chose UNF and the other institutions we name as ‘regional best’ colleges mainly for their excellent academic programs,” said Robert Franek, Princeton Review’s senior vice president and publisher.